XxLeaxX/utn-coding-team/README.md

 ## Setup

 ### Meetings
 The meeting objective is to provided both talking and sharing screen posibilities for the team and the ability to interact with each other.
-In addition to this the software "SuperTintin for Skype" is used to record the whole meeting, allowing all the members to watch the recording once it's uploaded to the repository.
+In addition to this the software "Ezvid" is used to record the whole meeting, allowing all the members to watch the recording once it's uploaded to the repository.

 Every **Friday** night we will have an skype meeting at **20:00 (UTC -3)** on skype, anyone can join this meeting by entering in this [link](http://bit.do/UTNTraining).
 Even if there is no one connected at the time you join the meeting, we suggest you to wait just in case someone is delayed.
 The link is dynamically so don't try to join more than an hour before the sheduled time.